Today, I'll answer that age-old question: what are the best places to live in Mexico?

 It's not easy to say.
 Chilangos (Chilango=person from Mexico City) would tell you they have a distinct culture, but it's mostly just a mix of different people coming together, like you'd find in any big city.
 You'll find food and people from all of the country and all over the world here.
 People from Venezuela, Colombia, Brazil, Peru, France, Spain, Russia.
 List goes one.
 Perhaps that's why I like it so much - as a foreigner, you can remain anonymous but still feel as though you're part of the fabric of the city.
 You'll still find that Mexico City is very distinctly Mexican, with taco stands, juice carts and Oxxo corner stores every few feet, but it also has many features more characteristic of a European city (the cafes of Condesa and Roma) or an American city (the affluent neighborhood of Polanco and Santa Fe).
 Everything comes together real nicely.

 Again, a mix.
-Tall Argentine models, short, tortilla-making Mayans and everything in between.
-Even some black chicks!
+Tall Argentine models, shorter gals and everything in between.
+Even some black girls!
 In general, the Mexican girls walking around the streets here aren't quite as fetching as in Monterrey or Guadalajara, but if you can afford to hit up the nightclubs SENS or Joy Room, you'll see the hottest of hot Mexican girls.
 Can't generalize here.
 It would also be very easy to only date foreigners in DF.
 I myself had some pleasant run-ins with Colombian, Panamanian, Brazilian and Cuban girls here...OK she was half Cuban but I'm counting it.
 My old roommate racked up tons of flags.
 Like a world tour of b*tches.
 I hope he reads this.

 Anyway...where was I?